SAP-samples/teched2025-AD161/exercises/ex1/README.md

     ```sh
     cds export -s sap.capire.flights.data --to ../apis/flights-data
     ```
-    This creates the API package as folder _apis/flights-data_ directly in our workspace in folder.
+    This creates the API package as folder _apis/flights-data_ directly in our workspace folder.

-3. Add these lines to the end of file _apis/flights-data/index.cds_:
+3. Add these lines to the end of the generated file _apis/flights-data/index.cds_:
     ```cds
     // Workaround for @cds.autoexpose kicking in too eagerly ...
     annotate sap.common.Currencies with @cds.autoexpose:false;